2021 Summit Report & Action Plan

 History of Initiative

-In June 2017, the FRCoC was approached by the City of Fredericksburg to discuss concerns about the presence of homeless encampments within City limits.
-In response, the FRCoC developed an outline of strategies that could be used to target the unsheltered population for permanent housing using systems that are already in place.
-The City asked the FRCoC to engage the counties of Planning District 16 in a conversation about addressing unsheltered homelessness regionally through an effort led by the FRCoC.
+In June 2017, the Fredericksburg Regional CoC was approached by the City of Fredericksburg to discuss concerns about the presence of homeless encampments within City limits.
+In response, the CoC developed an outline of strategies that could be used to target the unsheltered population for permanent housing using systems that are already in place.
+The City asked the CoC to engage the counties of Planning District 16 in a conversation about addressing unsheltered homelessness regionally through an effort led by the CoC.

-The FRCoC is seeking additional funding for housing location, rapid re-housing (RRH), and permanent supportive housing (PSH) in order to scale up existing housing projects to fully address unsheltered homelessness in the region.
+The CoC is seeking additional funding for housing location, rapid re-housing (RRH), and permanent supportive housing (PSH) in order to scale up existing housing projects to fully address unsheltered homelessness in the region.